-In 2018, 380 million people travelled by train within mainland China during Chinese New Year.
+In 2018, 380 million people travelled by train within the Chinese mainland during Chinese New Year.
 Pictures of the extraordinary crowds thronging the ticketing halls and platforms have become a familiar feature of news feeds and websites at this time of year.

-But more and more CNY travellers within mainland China and in the thousands of Chinese communities around the world are choosing another means of transport: flying.
+But more and more CNY travellers within the Chinese mainland and in the thousands of Chinese communities around the world are choosing another means of transport: flying.

 Many of the estimated 44 million Chinese people living beyond China’s borders will travel to see family for the festival, which officially falls between 5-7 February in 2019, though most celebrations – and travel plans – tend to last for a few weeks.
 Within China, 67 million people travelled by air during the festive period in 2018.